top of page

 Foggy wasn't always an absentee 'owner.'
 Early on he came up and stayed in the A-frame with his family on working vacations.
 Future co-managing daughters Crystal and Astra reported having fond childhood memories of the place.
 He no doubt tuned into the grounds, sussing the possibilities and brainstorming ways to maybe upgrade it into a more upscale-rustic sort of springs resort.
 He hoped to attract a broader variety of visitors beyond the then-limited base of natural healing devotees and often thin-spending countercultural trekkers.

-Over time he produced radio and TV ads, using management personnel.
+Over time, he produced radio and TV ads, using management personnel.
 Manager Mary Hildebrand's front-office managing mom, Pat, reportedly offered folksy pitches, ala Motel 6 chain's Tom Bodet.
 And, like Motel 6, management had its staff turn the porch light on before leaving for home if a guest planned on arriving after nightfall, when the office, long keeping banker hours year round, was closed.

 Side Story